-I use mixed metals to make them coordinate well with your companion pieces.
+I use mixed metals to make them coordinate well with other companion pieces.

 Details: You will notice that my hand-hammered printing is a little wonky-this is intentional-it's all part of my style.
 I also celebrate imperfections found on some of these old objects that are incorporated as elements in my jewelry, as they are scars that detail their histories.
 I do like to go an extra step to finish my pieces with nice details, like eyelets in the drilled holes.
 (Most smashed necklaces just have drilled holes...I like the more finished and refined look the eyelet gives and it's an opportunity to add another color of metal.)